The No Fluff Design Method

 3. Fix the most important usability issue first

-The first usability issue that immediately jumps out is that the start and goal positions should be more noticeable than the other fields, since they are more important:
+The first usability issue that immediately jumps out is that the start and goal positions have the same visual weight as the intermediate positions despite being much more important.
+Let's address emphasizing the start and goal:

 Let's look at my thought process, keeping in mind the central rule that all decisions are made for usability reasons, not aesthetic reasons: